 U.S. Court of Appeals for the First Circuit

-- In 2016, Nick represented a Rhode Island municipality in a seventeen day bench trial in Rhode Island Superior Court defending constitutional claims arising from the municipality’s pension reform efforts and helped secure a judgment in favor of the municipality on all counts.
+- Represented a Rhode Island municipality in a seventeen day bench trial in Rhode Island Superior Court defending constitutional claims arising from the municipality’s pension reform efforts and helped secure a judgment in favor of the municipality on all counts.

-- Nick represented the Providence Board of Canvassers in connection with a citizen recall of a city councilman and the resulting litigation before the Rhode Island Superior Court and the Rhode Island Supreme Court, as well as administrative proceedings before the State Board of Elections.
+- Represented the Providence Board of Canvassers in connection with a citizen recall of a city councilman and the resulting litigation before the Rhode Island Superior Court and the Rhode Island Supreme Court, as well as administrative proceedings before the State Board of Elections.

 - Successfully secured a preliminary injunction in Rhode Island Superior Court for Providence County on behalf of an insurance brokerage firm enjoining the termination of a brokerage contract with a national medical malpractice insurance company and subsequently negotiated a settlement extending the termination date.